Hackensack Products Liability Lawyers

 Get Advice From An Experienced Products Liability Lawyer.
 All You Have To Do Is Call 201-380-7687 To Receive Your Free Case Evaluation.

 Establishing Liability for a Dangerous or Defective Product

 If you or a loved one were hurt because of a defective product, you may have the right to recover damages from the manufacturer or designer of the product.
 You do not necessarily have to prove that the manufacturer was negligent to win compensation.

 Product liability claims, often called strict products liability claims, based on a defect can be established if you are able to prove several elements:

 - The defect existed prior to the manufacturer releasing the product

-- The defect caused your damages
+- The defect caused your injury and damages

 - Medical expenses